 "I have always imagined Paradise being a kind of library." —Jorge Luis Borges

 Kristin is a possibility thinker driven to amplify good and deliver lasting impact.
 She thrives in the complex messiness that accompanies change.
 She believes that communities hold the keys to solving some of the world’s most intractable challenges.
 Big-picture strategist.
 Path-paver.
 Equity advocate.

 Kristin has nearly 15 years experience leading strategic communication, fundraising, and partnership development with community organizations, foundations and the public sector.
 Frequently at the intersection of partners spanning sectors and issues, she threads the needle.
 Kristin most recently led policy development, community engagement and communications strategy for the Governor of Oregon’s education team, developing impact and investment strategies for issues spanning birth to career.

 “Not everything that is faced can be changed.
 But nothing can be changed until it is faced.” ― James Baldwin

 Serene helps clients discover their own story and why that story matters.
 As a visual strategist with 15 years of experience building political, nonprofit and institutional design materials, she has helped raise brand awareness and enhance community relationships.
-Her combination of theory, facilitation and attention to detail has successfully delivered award-winning content that helped organizations raise thousands of dollars.
+Her combination of theory, facilitation and attention to detail has successfully delivered award-winning content that helped organizations meet their goals.
 She has developed material and brand campaigns for the Detroit Institute of Arts, political consulting firms in Washington, D.C., Chevrolet and other regional agencies committed to enhancing quality of life and social engagement.